 With exports totaling more than $7.3 billion, Missouri is a world leader in advanced manufacturing.
 Products built in Missouri reach more than 210 countries every year and pave the way for companies like yours to build a foundation here and reach a global audience.
 Our rich history in aviation, specifically military aviation, has helped make Missouri one of the top aerospace manufacturing providers in a country that’s already at the forefront of new technology.
 From Charles Lindbergh, to the space program, to modern aerospace technology from Boeing, we’ve been leading the way for nearly a century.

 Today, more than 16,000 of Missouri’s highly trained workforce builds the F/A-18, EA-18, F-15 and T-7 Trainer fighter jets, along with the new unmanned MQ-25 refueling drone, at Boeing’s Defense, Space and Security facilities, along with a huge array of military ordinance.
 Statewide, Missouri is home to 100 aerospace manufacturing companies.
-In 2019 alone, Missouri produced more than 770,000 vehicles at the Ford and GM plants, advanced military jets for the US and allied militaries, and much more.
+In 2020 alone, Missouri produced nearly 600,000 vehicles at the Ford and GM plants, advanced military jets for the US and allied militaries, and much more.